The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 If you are interested in creating designs for business cards, brochures, calendars, t-shirts, etc. and want to be part of one of the largest employers in the world

 and desire knowledge in bringing these designs to print, then Print Media is the program for you.
 The skills taught in this program are prepress, printing (offset & screen) and postpress (bindery).
 Prepress involves the learning of Adobe Illustrator, Photoshop and InDesign programs, and learning how to set up ﬁles to be printed.
 Printing on the offset press or screen printing is where a printing plate or a printing screen is made from the ﬁle and printed on to paper or fabric.
 Finishing of the printed paper product which could involve cutting, stapling, folding or gluing is performed in bindery.
 The program consists of 80% computer, 15% printing, and 5% bindery.
 You’ll be working on state of the art Mac computers, utilizing the current Adobe programs which are used in the industry today.
-There is nothing you cannot create using the Adobe programs; the possibilities are endless.
-Students work independently from pre-determined assignments.

 • Magazine and Newspaper Companies